Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 ## Libraries:
 [FontAwesome](https://fontawesome.com/)
-Used frequently for icons used throughout the website
+Used frequently for icons used throughout the website.

 [Balsamiq](https://balsamiq.com/wireframes/?gclid=EAIaIQobChMIn-_lgbiJ7QIVn4BQBh1X3Av6EAAYASAAEgL1XfD_BwE)
-Used for the creation of wireframes
+Used for the creation of wireframes.

 ## Version Control: